cvanaret/Uno/docs/architecture.md

 Each subproblem solver possesses an object that inherits from the abstract class `EvaluationSpace` in which they store the Jacobian matrix, the Hessian matrix, or the augmented matrix in specific sparse formats:

 - BQPD expects a Jacobian in Compressed Sparse Row (CSR) format;
-- MA57, MA27, and MUMPS expect a matrix in COOrdinate (COO) format;
+- MA27, MA57, MUMPS, and SSIDS expect a matrix in COOrdinate (COO) format;
+- MA86 expects the lower triangle in Compressed Sparse Column (CSC) format;
 - HiGHS expects the Jacobian in Compressed Sparse (Row or Column) format.

 ### Termination criteria